Rubric Best Practices, Examples, and Templates

 More examples:

-- Single Point Rubric Template (variation)
+- Single Point Rubric Template (single point rubric variation)

 - Analytic Rubric Template make a copy to edit